Since the last post wasn’t really a blog, here is a real post!

 We also saw one of the oldest stock exchanges, but there’s more to tell about that in Bruges!

 We ended near the Royal Palace.
 Our guide told us a heartbreaking story about their King Leopold who contributed a great deal to the wealth of Belgium through the exploitation and massacre of people in the colony of Congo.
 When these abuses were discovered, the Belgian government (a constitutional Monarchy) took control of the Congo to stop it.

-While these stories can be hard to hear, it is good to remember the terrible things, and the circumstances that allowed them to arise, so we do not repeat them.
+While these stories can be hard to hear, it is good to remember the terrible things that have occurred historically, and the circumstances that allowed them to arise, so we do not repeat them.

 And to close on a more upbeat note, this was one of my favorite places in Brussels – when you’re a market city, but with a lot of rain, build a covered market (Oregon, where are you at with this?!?)